-“Nearly as incisive about the American immigrant experience as it is about the failings of Mugabe’s regime” (NPR), We Need New Names successfully evokes the uneasiness, the messiness, and the complexity of leaving one homeland for another.
+“Nearly as incisive about the American immigrant experience as it is about the failings of Mugabe’s regime” (NPR), We Need New Names successfully evokes the insecurity, the messiness, and the complexity of leaving one homeland for another.
 Writing in The New York Times, Uzodinma Iweala praised Bulawayo’s “striking ability to capture the uneasiness that accompanies a newcomer’s arrival in America, to illuminate how the reinvention of the self in a new place confronts the protective memory of the way things were back home.”
 We Need New Names establishes Bulawayo as a new and essential voice in the fiction of the contemporary African diaspora.
 Bulawayo’s “brilliant language, alive and confident, often funny” (Iweala, The New York Times) is so transcendently powerful that 10-year-old Darling’s story becomes universal, moving beyond the postcolonial into what has been called the Afropolitan.

 A New York Times Notable Book, We Need New Names was recognized with the PEN/Hemingway Prize, the Hurston/Wright Legacy Award, and many other honors.
 Bulawayo’s short story “Hitting Budapest,” which became the first chapter of We Need New Names, won the 2011 Caine Prize for African Writing, sometimes called the African Booker.
 Judge Hisham Matar said, “The language of ‘Hitting Budapest’ crackles.
 This is a story with moral power and weight; it has the artistry to refrain from moral commentary.
 NoViolet Bulawayo is a writer who takes delight in language.”

 Bulawayo grew up in Zimbabwe.
 She earned her MFA from Cornell University, where she was a recipient of the Truman Capote Fellowship.
 She has also held fellowships at Princeton, Harvard, and Stanford.

 Bulawayo has spoken at at the University of Michigan, Wellesley College, UCLA, and other places.
 She lives in Oakland, California, where she is working on a new novel.